Radiation Therapy Division

 Description

-The Division of Radiation Therapy offers state-of-the-art cancer treatments tailored to the specific characteristics of each patient and his or her disease.
-The availability of advanced technologies enables high precision, greater effectiveness and less impact on surrounding healthy organs.
+The Division of Radiation Therapy provides state-of-the-art cancer treatments tailored to the specific characteristics of each patient and their disease.
+The availability of advanced technologies allows for high precision, increased effectiveness, and minimal impact on surrounding healthy organs.

 Treatment pathway

-• Consultation visit: the radiation oncologist assesses the indication for treatment, explaining its objectives, duration, modalities and possible side effects
+• Consultation visit: The radiation oncologist evaluates the indication for treatment, explaining its objectives, duration, procedure, and possible side effects.

-• Centering CT scan: over the next few days, the patient has a simulation CT scan that allows the physician to precisely delineate the tumor and nearby organs to be protected
+• Simulation CT scan: The patient undergoes a CT scan that allows the physician to precisely delineate the tumor and nearby organs to be protected.

-• Start of sessions: the number of treatments varies according to the type of irradiation.
-From 1 to 7 sessions for short cycles, up to a maximum of 35 sessions.
-Individual sessions are of short duration.
+• Start of sessions: The number of treatments varies by the type of irradiation, ranging from 1–7 sessions for short courses, up to a maximum of 35 sessions for longer protocols.
+Individual sessions are brief.

 Side effects

-• Radiation physician, who defines the indication for treatment and oversees the entire course of treatment
+• Radiation oncologist: Defines the indication for treatment and supervises the entire course.

-• Radiation therapy technicians, who perform the sessions by ensuring proper patient positioning and performing all necessary quality controls
+• Radiation therapy technicians: Conduct the treatment sessions, ensuring accurate patient positioning and performing necessary quality controls.

-• Skilled nurses, who provide support in the preparatory stages, assist during treatment and manage any medications or clinical needs.
+• Specialized nurses: Support patients during preparatory stages, assist during treatment, and manage medications or other clinical needs.

 Activities